artineering-io/flair-docs/flair/materials/flair-shader.md

 ---

-### Deformed
+### Animated
-The _Deformed_ setting bakes the current position of vertices so that the effects that rely on the 3D position of objects can stay in place when objects are deformed/animated.
+The _Animated_ setting bakes the current position of vertices so that the effects that rely on the 3D position of objects can stay in place when objects are deformed/animated.
 If this setting is not enabled, features like _NoiseFX_ or _FeatureNoise_ would float around in 3D space and not move with the objects.

 <figure>
     <video autoplay loop muted playsinline style="height:152px">
         <source src="/media/flair-shader/not-deformed.mp4" type="video/mp4">
     </video>
-    <figcaption>NoiseFX without the Deformed setting.</figcaption>
+    <figcaption>NoiseFX without the Animated setting.</figcaption>
 </figure>

 <figure>
     <video autoplay loop muted playsinline style="height:152px">
         <source src="/media/flair-shader/deformed.mp4" type="video/mp4">
     </video>
-    <figcaption>NoiseFX with the Deformed setting.</figcaption>
+    <figcaption>NoiseFX with the Animated setting.</figcaption>
 </figure>

 ---